Bank Better, Live Better

 Have you saved money towards a deposit?

 Tip: Your deposit should generally be around 10% – 20% of the property cost.
 The larger your initial deposit the better, as this will reduce how much you end up paying for your property over the long term (you’ll be paying less interest).
-If you haven’t already, consider opening a savings plan towards your deposit, you can earn from 4.75% interest.
+If you haven’t already, consider opening a savings plan towards your deposit.

 Are you aware of additional costs, such as lawyers’ and agents’ fees, transfer fees, home insurance and loan deposit fees, that must be covered when buying property?